Russia fears leak of hypersonic missile secrets to West

 Russia's Kommersant daily says about 10 staff at a Roskosmos facility called TsNIIMash are under suspicion.
 A director's office was searched.

 Hypersonic missiles fly at more than five times the speed of sound (Mach 5).

-On Thursday Russia released video of two new hypersonic missile systems - called Kinzhal and Avangard.
+On Thursday the Russia defence ministry released video of two new hypersonic missile systems - called Kinzhal and Avangard.
 Both can deliver nuclear warheads.